Why Generalist Writers Lead to Lost Profits in B2B Tech

 Editor’s Note: This post was written by Jessica Greene, one of the top B2B tech writers in the nDash community.
 To learn more about Jessica — and to have her write for your brand — check out her profile page.

-There’s one golden rule that leads to content marketing success for all business types across all industries: content must cater to your target audience.
+There’s one golden rule that leads to content creation success for all business types across all industries: content must cater to your target audience.
 Publish content that caters to your audience’s needs, goals, and pain points, and you’ll inspire the engagement and trust needed to transform your efforts into leads, sales, and revenue.